What's Driving Down Oil Prices?

 As readers will note, floating storage can fluctuate massively in a very short amount of time and does not speak to the global fundamentals in any way other than to say that traders find the contango trade more appealing now.

-However, the bears would argue that the recent the oil price curve shifted into contango in the first place is because the market is oversupplied, a very valid bearish argument.
+However, the bears would argue that the reason the oil price curve shifted into contango in the first place is because the market is oversupplied, a very valid bearish argument.

 Most sell side firms have thrown in the bull towel over the last month, and Raymond James along with Citigroup are some of the last remaining sell side firms that remain bullish.
 We recently wrote our mid-year recap where we talked about the developments in the oil markets and what we expect moving forward.
 If you are interested, you can sign up here for more info.